New Owner's First Impressions:

 Jon Bushey from August, 2001

-Move on to Part Two of Jon Bushey's XL1S Review
+Go back to Part One of Jon Bushey's XL1S Review

-Move on to Part Three of Jon Bushey's XL1S Review
+Go back to Part Two of Jon Bushey's XL1S Review

 Move on to Part Four of Jon Bushey's XL1S Review

 Written by Jon B. Bushey